 - The applicant has completed at least three years of graduate academic coursework, including graduate-level coursework in personality theory, psychopathology/diagnosis, psychotherapy, psychological assessment, multicultural psychology, and professional ethics.

-- The applicant has also completed closely supervised practica (experiential training) in psychotherapy and psychological testing.
+- The applicant has also completed closely supervised practical (experiential training) in both psychotherapy and psychological/neuropsychological testing.

-- The applicant's dissertation committee has approved a dissertation proposal prior to the start of internship in August of 2023.
-Please note that because internship is a busy year, there is no protected time during the internship for dissertation completion.
-Our recommendation is that our interns plan to have completed data collection and data analyses prior to arrival for internship if at all possible.
+- The applicant's dissertation committee has approved a dissertation proposal prior to the start of the internship in August of 2024.
+Please note that because the internship is a busy year, there is no protected time during the internship for dissertation completion.
+Our recommendation is that our interns plan to have completed their proposal and – if possible -- data collection and data analyses prior to arrival for internship.

-Applicants must be U.S. citizens pursuing a doctoral degree in psychology.
-They are considered for positions without regard to race, color, religion, sex, gender identity, national origin, sexual preference, age, marital status, parenting status, disability, or other legally protected status.
-JPS Health Network, Acclaim Physician Group, and the Division of Psychology are committed to providing a safe and welcoming training atmosphere to all
+JPS abides by the APPIC policy that no person at JPS will solicit, accept, or use any ranking-related information from any intern applicant prior to Match.
+Applicants are considered for positions without regard to race, color, religion, sex, gender identity, national origin, sexual orientation, age, marital status, parenting status, disability, or other legally protected status.
+JPS and the Division of Psychology are committed to providing a safe and welcoming training atmosphere to all.

-In order to be considered as a candidate to our program, all applicants must submit the following before the application deadline:
+In order to be considered as a candidate for our program, all applicants must submit the following before the application deadline:

-- A cover letter describing your training goals and how the JPS Health Network internship program will help you meet those goals.
+- A cover letter – In your letter, please clearly indicate the training track (General Psychology or Integrated Primary Care Psychology) to which you are applying.
+Describe your training goals and how the program will help meet those goals.